Make a Beautiful DIY Cane Cabinet in 2 Easy Steps

 While I was updating our dining room I knew I wanted to incorporate a cane piece of furniture but found the pieces I loved to be on the expensive end.

-After finding the perfect size storage cabinet with glass doors from IKEA, I went with a simple cane cabinet DIY update to transform it into the furniture of my dreams.
+After finding the perfect size storage cabinet with glass doors from IKEA, I went with a simple cane cabinet update to transform it into the furniture of my dreams.

 A white and cane cabinet sit against a white wall with a wood angle sculpture and black and white art.
 Ikea hack furniture.

-Cane Cabinet with Glass IKEA Hack
+Cane Cabinet DIY with Glass IKEA Hack

 What you need for a DIY cane cabinet